 They can also mix and match: course packages range from individual classes to professional certificates to specialization tracks and full-on degrees.

-Founded by Harvard and MIT, edX is an online learning platform that brings together over 20 million learners and partners them with top-ranked universities and industry-leading companies.
+Founded by Harvard and MIT, edX is an online learning platform.
+Today, as part of 2U, edX connects over 86 million learners and partners them with top-ranked universities and industry-leading companies.
 Students can access low-cost courses in artificial intelligence that come backed by Harvard, Columbia, IBM, and the University of Pennsylvania.

 Groups of courses can culminate in MicroMasters degrees and professional certificates or be taken a-la-carte to boost a particular skill set.